Skip to main content

 宫保鸡丁 (Gōngbǎo Jīdīng) - Kung Pao Chicken

-Sichuan classic featuring diced chicken stir-fried with peanuts, dried red chilies, and Sichuan peppercorns in a sweet, sour, and spicy sauce.
-Named after Ding Baozhen, a Qing Dynasty official.
-The ma la (numbing-spicy) sensation from Sichuan peppercorns defines this iconic dish.
-Authentic versions balance sweetness, sourness, heat, and the distinctive numbing tingle.
+A Sichuan classic of diced chicken stir-fried with peanuts, dried red chilies and Sichuan peppercorns in a sauce that's at once sweet, sour and spicy.
+It's named after Ding Baozhen, a Qing Dynasty official.
+What sets it apart is the ma la tingle from the peppercorns, and a good version keeps the sweetness, sourness, heat and that numbing buzz in balance.

 麻婆豆腐 (Mápó Dòufu) - Mapo Tofu